WHITE RIVER CSA

-This year we are happy to be collaborating with Janet Bachmann at Riverbend Gardens for the veggie portion of our CSA.Janet has been farming for years and she is just up river from our place!
+We are happy to be collaborating with Janet Bachmann at Riverbend Gardens for the veggie portion of our CSA.Janet has been farming for years and she is just up river from our place!
 Teaming up with our friend and neighbor like this allows for bigger portions, greater variety and decreased risk for the shareholder.

 Shiitakes grown at Sweden Creek Farm

 Apples/Peaches are grown at A & M orchards